matthewb66/ignore_snippets/README.md

 The example project/version (partisan-snippets/1.0) contains 4 unignored/unconfirmed snippets.

-The --report option will list the snippet matach values (but will not ignore/unignore snippets):
+The --report option will list the snippet match values for all snippets (but will not ignore/unignore):

     python3 examples/MRB_ignore_snippets2.py partisan-snippets 1.0 --report